u01jmg3/github-burndown-chart/README.md

 * `repo` is the lowercase name of the repository you want to produce a burndown chart for
 * `accessToken` can be generated from:
   * https://github.com/settings/applications > Personal access tokens
+    * Your token only needs the `repo` scope to be ticked

 ## Example